 The Steppes Travel team headed up to Brigg in Scunthorpe to plant some of the first trees in our new conservation area.
 Jarrod Kyte, Sales & Product Director, shares his thoughts and images from the day.

 I believe wholeheartedly that the positive benefits of responsible travel far outweigh the negatives, however, that does not mean we should become complacent.
 We cannot go on ignoring the elephant in the room: carbon emissions from flying.
 It is imperative we take positive action to mitigate the carbon emissions that Steppes Travel generates through the holidays it sells.

 Our initiative in Brigg is our way of taking action to make a positive difference.
-Under the auspices of Woodland Trust, we are planting forty acres of forest in an area of the UK with the worst air pollution in the country.
+We are planting forty acres of forest in an area of the UK with the worst air pollution in the country.
 These trees will not only grow to sequester carbon but they will create an environment in which biodiversity will flourish and provide a natural playground for the local people to enjoy.

 I was inspired by the speed at which the trees were planted.
-In the space of about five hours, 1,300 saplings were put into the ground, in addition to the 2,000 saplings that were planted by the Woodland Trust’s partners over the weekend.
-Seeing this flat and seemingly-sterile landscape transformed in such a short space of time has made me believe in the huge difference we can all make if we work together with shared vision and commitment.
+In the space of about five hours, 1,300 saplings were put into the ground, in addition to the 2,000 saplings that were planted over the weekend.
+Seeing this flat and seemingly-sterile landscape transformed in such a short space of time has made me believe in the huge difference we can all make if we work together with a shared vision and commitment.
 I look forward to seeing Steppes Travel’s forest in a few year’s time.

 By then, I hope we will have scaled up our efforts and will have encouraged other tour operators and businesses to join us in developing the Northern Forest.